-That’s because since as early as January, LAGCOE’s staff and volunteers have been preparing for a show that would be held during tough times for the energy
+That’s because since as early as January, LAGCOE’s staff and volunteers have been preparing for a show that would be held during tough times for the energy business.

 "We could see the writing on the wall,” LAGCOE executive director Angela Cring said.

 The writing said alter the focus of some facets of the show to make it more immediately relevant for operating in an unfavorable economy.

 Right now, the biennial show will include 444 exhibitors, up from the 413 vendors who displayed at the Cajundome two years ago.

 The difference: Some exhibitors have pared back the size of their rental space because of budget necessities, allowing additional vendors to rent untaken space for their booths.

 "We are still slowly, consistently selling space,” Cring said Thursday.